SKOURIES (GREECE)

 Advancing Skouries

-By the end of the third quarter of 2024, overall project progress was 79% complete including the first phase of construction.
-First production is expected in the third quarter of 2025, with commercial production at the end of 2025.
+By the end of the fourth quarter of 2024, phase 2 construction was 60% complete.
+First production is expected in the first quarter of 2026, with commercial production expected in mid-2026.

 Primary Crusher Building

-Progress continued to advance on the foundation construction of the primary crusher with retaining walls and stabilized excavations nearing completion.
-Construction of the crusher building structure will commence in November.
+Progress continues on the foundation construction of the primary crusher with retaining walls and stabilized excavations completed.
+Construction of the crusher building structure has commenced.
+The fixed location construction crane has been mobilized for the crusher build.

-Work in the process plant continues to progress.
-Re-lining of the flotation tanks was completed as planned and structural and mechanical work is in progress.
-Off-site pipe spool fabrication continues and delivery of high-density polyethylene piping to site has commenced.
-Scaffolding is advancing to support electrical cable tray and piping installations and the contractor continues to ramp up to support increasing levels of activity.
-Work has also commenced on support infrastructure including the process control room building, process plant sub-station, water pump station, lime plant, air blowers building, compressor building and flotation reagent areas.
+Work in the process plant continues and re-lining of the flotation tanks was completed in Q3 2024 as planned and structural and mechanical work is advancing.
+Off-site pipe spool fabrication is progressing and delivery of high-density polyethylene piping to the site is ongoing.
+Electrical cable tray and mechanical installations have commenced and the contractor continues to ramp up to support increasing levels of activity.
+Work continues on the support infrastructure including the process control room building, process plant sub-station, water pump station, lime plant, flotation blowers building, compressor building and flotation reagent areas.
+Structural steel installation is complete at the water pump house and nearing completion for the lime plant building and flotation blowers building.

 Thickeners